taleldayekh/fair-share/README.md

    GraphQL type definitions describing the fields that can be queried and mutated and the relationship between them.

 5. **schema.ts**
-   Generates the schema from the Query and Mutation types.
+   Generates the schema from the types.

 6. **server.ts**
    Runs the server.